yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 2. They need assistance with enabling connectivity and authentication for new infrastructure that will be deployed for the Seattle office.

-3. Identify the infrastructure requirements that should to be configured to provide redundancy and resiliency to the web servers and the database servers for the ordering application for scale, backup and resiliency.
+3. Identify the infrastructure requirements that should to be configured to provide redundancy and resiliency to the web servers and the database servers for the ordering application to protect from system downtime and/or region wide outage.

 4. A plan for recovery from data corruption or accidental deletion for all of the other infrastructure.